Institute of Technology, Carlow

 The Institute of Technology, Carlow (IT Carlow; Institiúid Teicneolaíochta Cheatharlach) was an institute of technology, located in Carlow, Ireland.
 The institute had campuses in Carlow, Wexford, and Wicklow, as well as a part-time provision elsewhere in Ireland.
 Along with the Waterford Institute of Technology, the institute was dissolved on 1 May 2022 and was succeeded by the South East Technological University.

 Administration

-Patricia Mulcachy was appointed president of the college in 2012, succeeding Dr Ruaidhrí Neavyn who became president of WIT.
-John Gallagher served as the first Principal of Carlow RTC and subsequentially held the post of director of the IT Carlow.
+Dr Patricia Mulcahy was appointed president of the college in 2012, succeeding Dr Ruaidhrí Neavyn who became president of WIT.
+John Gallagher served as the first Principal of Carlow RTC and subsequently held the post of director of the IT Carlow.

 Recognition

 Institute of Technology Carlow had ranked as the second-largest of Ireland's 14 Institutes of Technology with more than 8,448 enrolments and 851 staff, and has generated over 55,000 graduates since its founding in 1970.
 Institute of Technology Carlow provides higher educational programmes, and research and enterprise development opportunities, through its centres in Carlow, Wexford, and Wicklow; the institute offers more than 80 taught programmes to Level 9 on the National Framework of Qualifications (NFQ).
 Institute of Technology Carlow has the highest percentage of full-time postgraduates in the technological sector, the highest undergraduate progression rate at Level 8 in the higher education sector and the highest percentage of Lifelong Learners in the sector.

 The presence of the institute was a consideration in the decision of UNUM (strategic software services centre, 2008) and Merck Sharp & Dohme (human vaccines and biologics, 2007) to locate in Carlow.

 In 2014, IT Carlow was named the Sunday Times Institute of Technology of the Year.